Nov 20, 2009

 I can safely say this is one of the weirdest manga I have or will ever read.
 It’s so hard to believe what the characters are doing most of the time and why they think it’s normal (a.k.a. letting demons force themselves on whoever’s within a 10 ft radius and both parties enjoying it).
 Basically, the plot is attempting to rationalize the strings of excessive “physical indulgence” and why the main characters need to put up with it.
-It’s full of vague references to demons mentioned in the Bible and bizarre “fight” scenes that leave you wondering what you just saw and why everyone’s so naive.
+It’s full of vague references to demons mentioned in the Bible and bizarre “fight” scenes that leave you wondering what you just saw and why everyone’s

 To be fair, the artwork is high quality, even if it does sometimes defy the laws of physics during it’s many, many fan service scenes.
 I really appreciate that they drew backgrounds.
 The character designs are detailed, but kind of hideous--they have horrible fashion taste comprised of frilly shirts.
 I probably wouldn’t’ve kept reading if the art wasn’t up to the caliber that it is.
 Though, as usual with manga, their face shapes and body types never vary.
 Also, this story is surprisingly dialog-driven, as they even talk while doin’ stuff, forcing the reader to not be able to skip a few pages even if it gets too extreme.